The Power of Gratitude: How Intentional Thankfulness Positively Impacts Your Well-Being, Practice & Community

 Full Disclosure: After carefully vetting monetary opportunities that allow Spread Your Sunshine, LLC to best serve its community with helpful and meaningful content in-line with our goals and mission, this post contains one or more affiliate links, meaning that Spread Your Sunshine, LLC will receive compensation for the posting of this article.

-Spread Your Sunshine Founder Melanie S. Griffin, Esq. was recently the featured speaker for the Hillsborough County Bar Association’s (HCBA) Quarterly Luncheon, which is available to view by clicking here.
-The presentation, which is located below these detailed show notes, focuses on defining gratitude, how to cultivate a mindset of gratitude, and the business of gratitude.
+Spread Your Sunshine Founder Melanie S. Griffin, Esq. was recently the featured speaker for the Hillsborough County Bar Association’s (HCBA) Quarterly Luncheon.
+Her presentation, a complimentary copy of which is available by clicking here, focuses on defining gratitude, how to cultivate a mindset of gratitude, and the business of gratitude.
 While this presentation was specifically recorded for the HCBA, almost all of the discussion and advice given is information that can be applied in anyone’s personal and professional lives.
 We hope these ideas help you as you work to live a life of gratitude and appreciation.

 Simply, gratitude is a feeling of appreciation, which is usually associated with happiness and positivity.
 It’s what brings a smile to your face.